UCLM-ARCO/uclm-arco.github.io/recipes/content/amazfit_2_integration_with_python.md

 # Overview

 Under the Amazit branch name, there are a lot of devices.
-Among them, Xiamoi sells 'smart' shoes (or sneakers) that have a **device** inside which measures some variables and also **counts the steps**.
+Among them, Xiaomi sells 'smart' shoes (or sneakers) that have a **device** inside which measures some variables and also **counts the steps**.
 The device could be purchased alone, and is known as *Amazfit 2 Smart Chip* or *Dynamic Core*.
 In this recipe,